Hair Health . Symptoms guide

 Finasteride Not Working: What to Check Next

 Finasteride works for most men but not all.
-When response is inadequate, the most useful next steps are confirming DHT suppression, ruling out nutritional and thyroid deficits, and considering whether the dose, formulation or adjunct treatment needs to change.
+While the medication reliably lowers circulating DHT, serum blood tests cannot measure local follicle sensitivity, so the useful next steps are reviewing the broader androgen profile, ruling out nutritional and thyroid deficits that mask treatment response, and considering whether an adjunct therapy or specialist review is appropriate.
 A combined panel covers the bloodwork that would otherwise require several separate tests.

 What this might be